Yabebe/easy-todo-app/README.md

 # easy-todo-app
-Todo app for the first time
+Todo app for the first time with Django.